 Clearly, this is not a procedure that can be performed on every single patient.
 However, it may be the best procedure in many candidates if all other things are equal.
 A patient’s comorbidities (other health conditions) must be taken into account, any prior abdominal surgery must be reviewed, the volume of abdominal tissue is assessed, and the patient’s goals should be appraised.
 Importantly, a patient’s radiation history and physical examination at the former breast site is critical, as implant-based reconstruction in such situations is not ideal, and instead autologous reconstruction provides improved outcomes.

 Pedicled flaps are reconstructive procedures in which the skin, fat, and typically muscle are all rotated from one area of the body into another area.
 For example, the TRAM (Transverse Rectus Abdominis Myocutaneous) flap moves lower abdominal skin, fat, and rectus abdominis muscle into the breast defect at the chest.
-The tissues are not removed from the body at any point, and instead stay connected to at some area.
-These flaps typically have good blood supply, and the procedure can be performed often in less time than a DIEP flap.
+The tissues are not removed from the body at any point, and instead stay connected at some base location.
+These flaps typically have good blood supply, and the procedure can be performed typically in far less time than a DIEP flap.
 However, as will be described below, a greater level of morbidity (resulting health issue) is noted when compared to the DIEP flap.

 Perforator flap breast reconstruction such as the DIEP flap is a specialized form of microvascular “free flap,” but not all free flaps are perforator flaps.
 A perforator flap differs from a traditional free flap in that the muscle is fully cleared from the blood vessels and spared in a perforator flap.

 DIEP flaps have been described as the “gold standard” for breast reconstruction, and there are numerous reasons why this is the case.
-DIEP flap reconstruction has been shown to be less painful in the immediate hospitalization when compared to implant-based reconstruction.
+DIEP flap reconstruction has been shown to be less painful in the immediate hospitalization when compared to expander-based reconstruction.
 The DIEP flap specifically has been shown to have a lesser degree of morbidity and a shorter length of hospital stay when compared to pedicled TRAM flaps.
-DIEP flap reconstruction has additionally been shown to have a 99% success rate, and requires fewer procedures and office visits to completion of reconstruction than implant-based breast reconstruction.
+DIEP flap reconstruction has additionally been shown to have a 99% success rate if regularly performed, and requires fewer procedures and office visits to completion of reconstruction than implant-based breast reconstruction.

 Most importantly, autologous tissue breast reconstruction using the abdomen has been shown to have the highest level of patient satisfaction when compared to other forms of breast reconstruction, and autologous tissue reconstruction tends to improve with time.

-Dr. Pathy is one of very few surgeons in Connecticut that is able to offer DIEP flap breast reconstruction.
+Our practice is one of the very few in Connecticut that is able to offer DIEP flap breast reconstruction.
 In fact, less than 5% of plastic surgeons perform these complex microvascular reconstruction procedures.
-Dr. Pathy continues to not only treat patients referred from within our own community, but also nationally as well.
+We continue to not only treat patients referred from within our own community, but also nationally as well.